 We’re going to outline several ways you can increase your privacy with landscape edging.
-You may have to get a little dirty and put it a little work, but it’s well worth the payoff to end up with a backyard oasis you can’t wait to spend time in.
+You may have to get a little dirty and put it a little work, but it’s well worth the payoff to end up with a backyard oasis with beautiful garden edging you can’t wait to spend time in.

-Taller plants will help you create a natural landscape edging that blocks your neighbors view and encloses your space.
+Taller plants will help you create a natural garden edging and garden border that blocks your neighbors view and encloses your space.

 Shrubs and Small Trees

-Using shrubs and trees in your landscape edging is very easy and straightforward.
+Using shrubs and trees in your garden edging is very easy and straightforward.
 The trick is to pick out shrubs or trees that are very dense and tall.
-They shouldn’t take up a lot of space over the edge of your landscaping either.
-The following shrubs are trees make excellent landscape edging for both large and small yards:
+They shouldn’t take up a lot of space over the edge of your lawn landscaping or your garden border either.
+The following shrubs are trees make excellent garden edging for both large and small yards:

 - Canadian Hemlock – This tree grows well in Zones 3 to 7.
 You may know it has the Hemlock Spruce or the Eastern Hemlock.
 These trees can grow to huge heights while staying relatively dense and contained, and you can easily adapt them to thrive in different soil and moisture conditions.